nishcr7/edumeai/README.md

 ## 🎓 **Overview**

-**eduMe** is a comprehensive AI-powered learning platform that combines cutting-edge AI technology with educational tools.
+**EduMe** is a comprehensive AI-powered learning platform that combines cutting-edge AI technology with educational tools.
 The platform features a **SadTalker API** for creating talking avatars from images and audio, along with a modern web interface for various learning activities.

 ---